gmoutsin/Compromise/README.md

 The method `play` plays the game and returns a 2-array with the score.
 Notice that if at least one of the players is an instance of the class `HumanPlayer`, this will throw an error.

 The method `fancyPlay` should be used when at least one of the players is an instance of the class `HumanPlayer`.
 This method uses `curses` and I have tried it on linux and on Bash termimal on Windows 10.
 I'm not sure if it can be made to run natively in Windows.
+The proper way to call this method is by wrapping it in `curses.wrapper`, see the script. if the script is not modified, it will start a simple game with the first player being `HumanPlayer` and the second being `SmartGreedyPlayer`.

 ## Who has the rights for this game?